Hc-Yuan/Hc-Yuan.github.io/README.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Hc-Yuan/Hc-Yuan.github.io/settings/pages).
+My Pages site will use the layout and styles from the Jekyll theme i have selected in my [repository settings](https://github.com/Hc-Yuan/Hc-Yuan.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out the official [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and they’ll help you sort it out.